OfficeDev/office-js-docs-pr/docs/develop/json-manifest-overview.md

 The new manifest is available for preview and we encourage experienced add-in developers to experiment with it.
 It should not be used in production add-ins.
 During the early preview period, the following limitations apply:

-- The preview JSON manifest only supports Outlook add-ins.
+- The preview version of the Teams manifest only supports Outlook add-ins.
 We're working on extending support to Excel, PowerPoint, and Word.
-- It is not yet possible to combine an add-in with other Microsoft 365 extension types, such as a Teams tab.
+- It is not yet possible to combine an add-in with Teams apps, such as a custom Teams tab, or any other Microsoft 365 extension types.
 We're working on this too.

 > [!TIP]
-> Anxious to get started with the preview JSON manifest?
-Begin with [Build an Outlook add-in with a JSON manifest (preview)](../quickstarts/outlook-quickstart-json-manifest.md).
+> Anxious to get started with the preview Teams manifest?
+Begin with [Build an Outlook add-in with a Teams manifest (preview)](../quickstarts/outlook-quickstart-json-manifest.md).

-## Overview of the preview JSON manifest
+## Overview of the JSON manifest

 ### Schemas and general points

 There are a total of 7 [Schemas](/openspecs/office_file_formats/ms-owemxml/c6a06390-34b8-4b42-82eb-b28be12494a8) to define the current XML manifest.
 There is just one schema for the [preview JSON manifest](/microsoftteams/platform/resources/dev-preview/developer-preview-intro.md).

 ### Conceptual mapping of the preview JSON and current XML manifests